 The Capital Seminary and Graduate School Doctor of Ministry program is designed to be completed in three years.
-Students who have not completed their Applied Research Dissertation within three years of their cohort's start date will be charged an administrative continuation fee of \$1000 for each term (fall and spring) until the project is completed, or until the student withdraws from the program, or until the statute of limitations is reached.
+Students who have not completed their Applied Research Dissertation within four years of their cohort's start date will be charged an administrative continuation fee for each term (fall and spring) until the project is completed, or until the student withdraws from the program, or until the statute of limitations is reached.
 Completion of the Applied Research Dissertation refers to the student's ARD having been successfully defended and accepted.
 The statute of limitations for the Doctor of Ministry program is 5 years.
 All requirements for graduation from the DMin program must be completed within 5 years of the student's original cohort start date.

-a.
-The continuation fee applies to full-time students continuously enrolled in courses for three years.
-If a student is part-time for a semester(s), the program director will determine when continuation fees will be charged to the student.
+- a) The continuation fee applies to full-time students continuously enrolled in courses for three years.
 If a student takes a semester off, that semester does not count towards the three years.
-For example, if a student takes one semester off, continuation fees will be applied after three and half years (three years + the semester the student took off).

-b.
-Students who are defending their dissertations and thus completing the program that term will still be required to pay the fee.
-Students who successfully defend their dissertations before the first day of class for a term will not be charged the fee even if revisions are required from their hearing.

-c.
-Students who feel they have been prolonged by reader changes or other issues caused by Capital Seminary oversight will be directed to speak to the program director for special consideration.
+For example, if a student takes one semester off, continuation fees will be applied after three and half years (three years + the semester the student took off). - b) Students who are defending their dissertations and thus completing the program that term will still be required to pay the fee.
+Students who successfully defend their dissertations before the first day of class for a term will not be charged the fee even if revisions are required from their hearing. - c) Students who feel they have been prolonged by reader changes or other issues caused by Capital Seminary oversight will be directed to speak to the program director for special consideration.